 All correspondence will be via email so please check for responses regularly.
-A decision will be made on all applications by the end of May 2019, but we may contact you earlier.
-If you are offered a conditional place we will send you a letter detailing your next steps.
+A decision will be made on all applications by the end of May 2020, but we may contact you earlier.
+If you are offered a conditional place we will send you a message detailing your next steps.

 Your place on the summer school is not confirmed until the course fees are paid in full.
 Upon receipt of full payment, we will issue an unconditional offer letter.
 This will be sent via email.

 Further information about the course will be sent to successful students before the course starts.

 To apply to the United in Manchester International Summer School, you need to:

 - Be 18 or over on the first day of the course.

 - Be a registered undergraduate student at a tertiary institution such as a university or college.
 Mature students, postgraduates and recent graduates are also welcome to apply.

 - Have achieved good academic grades equivalent to GPA 3.0.
 Please contact us if you are not sure what the equivalent grade would be for your home institution.

 If English is your second language, although we don’t ask for an English language qualification, you will need to have sufficient English language proficiency (equivalent to IELTS score of 6 / Chinese CET-6).